 - Inspect the outdoor unit panels: These panels are designed to enclose the electrical connections and must be in place to help protect both you and your system.
 If you are missing a panel (possibly due to wind) or if the panel is misaligned, this could pose safety risks for both you and the safe operation of the equipment.
 If the panel covering the electrical connections is missing or out of place, you should call a qualified technician for an assessment before starting your system.

 - Remove any debris from the outdoor coil: Depending on where you live or what side of the house your system is located, you might find trash or vegetation blown into or against the coil.
-The system coils are designed to transfer heat; any debris limits this effect.
-To get the best possible performance from your system, remove this debris from the coil and surrounding area.
-If there is a lot of dust, pollen and debris in the coils you can usually wash this off with a garden hose, but be sure to keep the spray limited to the coil area and keep it away from any electrical panels.
-Also, while mulching in the spring, take care to not pack mulch around the base of the unit.
-This is especially true for heat pumps as there’s likely a space under the unit and this should always be kept open to allow good air flow to the outdoor unit.
+The system coils are designed to transfer heat, and any debris limits this effect.
+To get the best possible performance from your system, remove debris from the coil and surrounding area.
+If there is a lot of dust or pollen in the coils you can usually wash this off with a garden hose, but be sure to keep the spray limited to the coil area and keep it away from any electrical panels.
+Also, while mulching in the spring, be careful not to pack mulch around the base of the unit.
+This is especially true for heat pumps as there’s likely a space under the unit and this should always be kept open to allow good airflow to the outdoor unit.

 Then, inspect the indoor HVAC unit: